Integralist/integralist.co.uk/content/posts/modern-js.md

 A simple script that imports from our `component.js` and then logs it (to prove the import code works), it then demonstrates `let` variables and another modern JS feature known as '[destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment)' before finally creating a HTML `<div>` element and populating it with some text and inserting it into the DOM of the HTML page.

 At the top of the script you'll notice some code comments.
-These are used to tell our ES linter package what context this script is running in, and so global references such as `document` and `console` won't trigger a linting error any more (this could be added into the `.eslintrc` - and in fact has been - but this can be a much clearer indicator of the expectations of the file scope).
+These are used to tell our ES linter package what context this script is running in, and so global references such as `document` or `console` won't trigger a linting error as we've told the linter that the context the script will run is the browser environment, where those globals are expected to exist.
+The code comment for `eslint-env` could be replaced by adding individual references into the `.eslintrc` file (and I have done that, take a look at the `globals` field in the file contents shown earlier), but I prefer the code comment as it can be a much clearer indicator of the expectations of the file's scope.

+You'll also notice that we import the `@babel/polyfill` at the top of the file.
+This module must _always_ be the first import in the file.

-> Note: you'll notice we also import a Sass file, which is kinda strange for a JS file, but read on to understand more about what this is doing.
+Lastly, you'll notice we also import a Sass file, which admittedly is a bit strange considering we're dealing with a JS file, but we'll dig into this a little bit more later on and why we do that.

 ### src/styles.scss